 According to school district guidelines, Rosa Parks is a “walking school”.
 There are no school buses for students in the Redmond Ridge development.
 Bussing is provided for students in Redmond Ridge East development.
 School buses also run for the following groups: Band (picks up students from Evergreen Middle and delivers to Rosa Parks) and Orchestra (picks up from Dickinson Elementary and delivers to Rosa Parks).
 Take a look at this article about the walking trend.
 Make Way For The Walking Bus.

 Is it safe for my child to walk or ride their bike or scooter?

 Many students walk or ride bikes and scooters to our school every day.
 Staff and student safety patrols will be present to keep your children safe.
 We would encourage your child to walk with an adult and to stick with groups of friends from your neighborhood.
 Not only is it fun, it is also healthy.
-For bike/scooter rules and registration form, click here .
+The bike/scooter rules and registration form is found here .

 I live in Parkside and that’s a long walk to school.
 Should I drive my child to school?

 You certainly could.
 However, groups of parents in Parkside and Turnstone are dealing with the distance by coordinating neighborhood walking groups.
 We fully support this type of thinking.

 No. This is a neighborhood school in which all subjects will be taught and not one subject focused on more than any other.
 We hold high expectations for our students in the areas of math, science and literacy.
 We plan to pursue the arts in creative ways to enhance the academic achievement of all of our students.

 If you include the arts, does that mean that other subjects will receive less instructional time?

 No. Through the process of integration, the arts will blend into other subject areas.
 Examples may include learning a math concept through a drama experience, a song about Civil Rights, or scientific drawings.